 Proper use of daptomycin

 A nurse or other trained health professional will give you daptomycin. daptomycin is given through a needle placed in one of your veins.
-Daptomycin may be injected for 2 minutes (in adults only) or it may be given slowly, so the needle will remain in place for about 30 minutes.
+Daptomycin may be injected for 2 minutes (in adults only) or it may be given slowly, so the needle will remain in place for about 2 minutes or 30 minutes.

 To help clear up your infection completely, keep using daptomycin for the full time of treatment, even if you begin to feel better after a few days.
 Also, daptomycin works best when there is a constant amount in the blood.
 To help keep the amount constant, you must receive daptomycin on a regular schedule.